-BS in Education & Human Development/EdM in Applied Human Development
+BS in Education & Human Development to EdM in Applied Human Development

-The combined BS/EdM program is designed for academically motivated Wheelock undergraduate students who are interested in pursuing careers in physical education, sports coaching, and positive youth development in less time than it would take to pursue both degrees separately.
-After obtaining a broad foundation in education and human development at the undergraduate level, that introduces students to the framework of positive youth development, master’s students will be prepared to assume leadership roles within a wide range of settings that include public and private schools, nonprofit and community-based programs, after-school athletic and summer programs, club sports, collegiate programs in higher education, and programs that serve a wide range of students including students with disabilities.
+The sequential BS-to-EdM program is designed for academically motivated Wheelock undergraduate students who are interested in pursuing careers in Athlete-Centered Sport Leadership, Mental Performance, and Positive Youth Development; the program takes less time than it would take to pursue both degrees separately.
+After obtaining a broad foundation in education and human development at the undergraduate level, which introduces students to the framework of positive youth development, master’s students will be prepared to assume leadership roles within a wide range of settings that include public and private schools, nonprofit and community-based programs, after-school athletic and summer programs, club sports, collegiate programs in higher education, and programs that serve a wide range of students including students with disabilities.

 Bachelor’s-to-Master’s Programs are linked bachelor’s and master’s degree programs in which the two degrees are conferred sequentially.
 The program requires a minimum of 156 units overall.
 There are 128 units required for the bachelor’s degree and an additional 36 units required for the master’s degree, but students admitted to the program may count a maximum of 8 units from their undergraduate degree toward the MA.
 The units applied toward the master’s degree must be at the 500 level or above and must be selected from the courses required for the EdM.
 Students will work with their academic advisors in consultation with the Undergraduate Program Director to determine which courses to take.
 Since students’ academic profiles differ, these decisions will be made in collaboration with faculty advisors.